You’ve been freelance writing for several months now, but don’t seem to be advancing.

 Unfortunately, such a casual atmosphere can make you disorganized.

 For instance, you might find yourself constantly logging into your social platform accounts.
 You’ll interrupt your writing assignment to watch a YouTube video and end up binge watching an entire TV series.

 You don’t have a clear plan – with timelines – on how you’ll complete that e-book.

 To break such types of bad freelancing habits, start by drafting a clear plan for all the tasks you have.
 Indicate what times and dates you’ll focus on your clients’ assignments.
 You can even allocate a specific room or area in your house where you’ll be working from.
 Clear all distractions from that area, to avoid any lingering temptations.

 Based on a study by the Project Management Institute, Inc., 1 out of 5 projects is unsuccessful due to ineffective communications.

 If you worked in an office, employers wouldn’t need any assurance that you’re doing your job.
 They can easily see you working.

-However, working online with clients halfway across the world, you need to update them on your progress regularly.
-Never remain silent from the time you get the job until the day you deliver it, especially if it’s a bulk project.
+However, working online with customers halfway across the world, you need to update them on your progress regularly.
+Don’t remain silent from the time you get the job until the day you deliver it, especially if it’s a bulk project.

 Never assume your client knows what you’re doing – inform them.

-Most importantly, never send ambiguous messages to clients and clarify what your client wants.
+Most importantly, don’t send ambiguous messages to customers and be sure to clarify what the client wants.
 If not, you might end up producing a 5,000-word brochure on sports drink brands, yet your client intended it to be about just one sports drink brand.